Step 27 – Deceased Estate Administration Guide

 - Grant of probate, letters of administration or letters of administration with the will annexed (2 copies, do not sign);

-- Inventory of property – a summary of all assets and liabilities of the deceased estate.
+- Inventory of property – a summary of all assets and liabilities of the Deceased Estate.
 If you used the simplyEstate Assets & Liabilities Inventory, you may be able to print and submit the Summary page if in an acceptable format;

 - Certified copy of the Death Certificate; and